What We Found

 asphalt gave way to gravel and nothing

-about the few houses tucked back in the trees
+about the few shacks tucked back in the trees

 suggested open doors.
 I was sure,

-even then, that I could back out of this
+even then, that I could reverse out of this

 dead-end with a bit of pluck and a twelve-point